microsoft/TypeScript-New-Handbook/chapters/Basics.md

 greet("Maddison", new Date());
 ```

-> While the default target is ES3, the great majority of running browsers support ES5.
+> While the default target is ES3, the great majority of current browsers support ES5.
 > Today, most developers can safely specify ES5 or even ES2016 as a target unless compatibility with certain ancient browers is important.

 ## Strictness